parasladwa/trading_bot/README.md

    ```
     Can change parameters in `main.py` (dates, ticker, etc).

-    This will be improved such that inputs will be taken through CLI
+    This will be improved such that inputs will be taken through CLI (using argparse)

 ---
 ![Plot](signal_plot.png)